 The VaccineCheck service generates a personalized digital version of a CDC vaccine card after verifying COVID-19 vaccine history through Maryland’s statewide immunization registry.

-Participants can also use the service to upload images of their paper CDC vaccine card for safe digital record-keeping accessible through their smartphone or computer.
+Participants can also use the service to upload images of their paper CDC vaccine cards for safe digital record-keeping accessible through their smartphone or computer.
 Data uploads and verification of vaccine history are conducted using the HIPAA-compliant PinPoint platform.

 For more information, CLICK HERE.